giupo/mlbfgs/README.md

+# NOTE: THis is not complete, it's just a stub for the project.

 # Matlab wrapper for libLBFGS

 This is nothing more than a wrapper around native C functions for L-BFGS from https://github.com/chokkan/liblbfgs